syncfusion-content/winui-docs/winui/Color-Palette/Control-Customization.md

 ---
 layout: post
-title: Control Customization of WPF SfColorPalette control | Syncfusion
+title: Control Customization of WinUI SfColorPalette control | Syncfusion
-description: Learn about selecting a different types of colors in Syncfusion WPF SfColorPalette control and more details about the control features.
+description: Learn about selecting a different types of colors in Syncfusion WinUI SfColorPalette control and more details about the control features.
-platform: wpf
+platform: WinUI
 control: SfColorPalette
 documentation: ug
 ---

-# Control Customization in WPF ColorPalette (SfColorPalette)
+# Control Customization in WinUI  ColorPalette (SfColorPalette)

 This section explains the different types of colors available in the [ColorPalette](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPalette.html) and  how to choose the colors and its panel customizations.